guskovd/x13s-nixos/README.md

           inputs.nixos-x13s.nixosModules.default
           {
             nixos-x13s.enable = true;
-            nixos-x13s.kernel = "jhovold"; # jhovold is default, but mainline supported
+            nixos-x13s.kernel = "jhovold"; # `jhovold` is default, but mainline supported.

-            # install multiple kernels! note this increases eval time for each specialization
+            # Install multiple kernels!
+Note this increases eval time for each specialization.
             specialisation = {
-              # note that activation of each specialization is required to copy the dtb to the EFI, and thus boot
+              # Note that activation of each specialization is required to copy the dtb to the EFI, and thus boot.
               mainline.configuration.nixos-x13s.kernel = "mainline";
             };

-            # allow unfree firmware
+            # Allow unfree firmware.
             nixpkgs.config.allowUnfree = true;

-            # define your fileSystems
+            # Define your fileSystems.
             fileSystems."/".device = "/dev/notreal";
           }
         ];